backstage/backstage/docs/features/software-catalog/well-known-relations.md

 id: well-known-relations
 title: Well-known Relations between Catalog Entities
 sidebar_label: Well-known Relations
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Documentation that lists a number of well known Relations, that have defined semantics.
+  Documentation that lists a number of well known Relations, that have defined semantics.
 They can be attached to catalog entities and consumed by plugins as needed.
 ---

 This section lists a number of well known